plone/training/mastering-plone/viewlets_2.rst

 * Write the viewlet template
 * Add jQuery include statements
-* Saving the vote on the object using annotations
+* Save the vote on the object using annotations

 Topics covered: